rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 write barrier directly, so it also needs to emit the new version of the code.

-There is one thing here, that might strike some as surprising.
+There is one thing here that might strike some as surprising.
 That is the fact that we actually set the scanned state before scanning the object.
 This is not a bug, but deliberate, since otherwise there is a race condition possible.
 The race condition would be that a scan of on